lshpaner/eda_toolkit/source/eda_plots.rst

     :param image_path_svg: Directory path to save the plot as an SVG file.
 Only used if ``save_plot=True``.
     :type image_path_svg: str, optional

     :param apply_as_new_col_to_df: Whether to create a new column in the DataFrame with the transformed values.
-If True, the new column name is generated based on the feature name and the transformation applied:
+If ``True``, the new column name is generated based on the feature name and the transformation applied:

         - ``<feature_name>_<scale_conversion>``: If a transformation is applied.
         - ``<feature_name>_w_cutoff``: If only cutoffs are applied.

         For Box-Cox transformation, if ``alpha`` is specified, the confidence interval for lambda is displayed.
 If ``lmbda`` is specified, the lambda value is displayed.
     :type apply_as_new_col_to_df: bool, optional (default=False)